 You’ll want to give yourself as much time as you can to plan for your move.
 It’s typical to run up against time constraints, but the more time you have to plan and assess risks, the more successful your move will likely be.
 This can be tricky if you need to keep up with production, so consider using a project management tool.

-#2.
-Find Out Everything about the Target Relocation Place
+#4.
+Find Out Everything About the Target Relocation Place

 As part of your planning process, you’ll want to put energy into your target relocation.
 There are some manufacturers who want to expand their existing facilities and maintain their current workforce.
 Others might be looking for operational, fiscal, or logistical incentives by packing up shop and relocating to a different city or region.
 How close you are to your vendors and customer base can lessen the cost of transportation.